Pustec (municipality): Demographics

 According to the 2011 census, 97% of the municipality's residents were ethnic Macedonians and 96% were Orthodox Christians.

+As per 2022, according to INSTAT, Pustec had only 8 births, second lowest only to Dropull.

 Education

 Each of the nine villages in the municipality has an elementary school.
 Gorna Gorice has an 8-year school, while Pustec has both an 8-year school and a secondary school.